danniel1205/tech-notes/system-design/real-cases/instant-messaging-system/readme.md

   - network partition makes the data persistent process delays. we might want to have a on-disk `msg sync queue` with a relatively larger size to temporarily persist the data on local disk, then the data persistent process could periodically back up the snapshot of the local on-disk `msg sync queue`.
   - or make the in-memory `mgs sync queue` larger ?
 - A new group member is added to the group, do we allow him/her to see the full history ?
 - How to deal with high peak of re-connection ?
-Flannel
+Flannel(Slack)
+- Why we need `Gateway server` layer ?
+  - Close to end users
+  - Improve performance by caching

-## Others
+## Miscellaneous

 - Slack is using:
   - `Redis` as the job queue